 Factory

-A factory is a smart contract that stores a compiled contract, and automatizes deploying the stored contract onto new sub-accounts.
+A factory is a smart contract that stores a global contract id, and automatizes deploying contracts onto new sub-accounts.

 Overview